Power Purchase Agreement (PPA) for Commercial Solar

 - Lower costs with a structured PPA compared to utility rates

 - Gain the tax credit and depreciation benefits which otherwise may not be available

-- Long 20 or 25 year terms with early buyout option
+- Long 20 or 25 year terms with early buyout option at year 7

 - No upfront capital costs